thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         image: /images/user-guide/ui/alias/entity-from-dashboard-state-21-pe.png
         title: 'You will be transitioned to an inner state that shows a widget with entity from dashboard’s state details.'

+owner-of-entity-from-dashboard-state-1:
+    0:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-1-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

+owner-of-entity-from-dashboard-state-2:
+    0:
+        image: /images/user-guide/ui/alias/entity-type-1-pe.png
+        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
+Then choose the entities type and select the entity group;'
+    1:
+        image: /images/user-guide/ui/alias/entity-type-2-pe.png
+        title: 'Add an Entity table widget that will display a list of entities.
+Use the "Group entities" alias as a data source;'
+    2:
+        image: /images/user-guide/ui/alias/entity-type-3-pe.png
+        title: 'Add an Entity table widget that will display a list of devices is created.'

+owner-of-entity-from-dashboard-state-3:
+    0:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-2-pe.png
+        title: 'Add another Entities table widget.
+Specify the "Owner of entity from dashboard state" alias in the "Entity alias" field.
+Click the "Add" button in the lower right corner;'
+    1:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-3-pe.png
+        title: 'Add an Entity table widget that will display a list of entities.
+Use the "Group entities" alias as a data source;'
+    2:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-4-pe.png
+        title: 'Add an Entity table widget that will display a list of devices is created;'
+    3:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-5-pe.png
+        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
+Then choose the entities type and select the entity group;'
+    4:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-6-pe.png
+        title: 'Add an Entity table widget that will display a list of entities.
+Use the "Group entities" alias as a data source;'
+    5:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-7-pe.png
+        title: 'Add an Entity table widget that will display a list of devices is created.'
+    6:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-8-pe.png
+        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
+Then choose the entities type and select the entity group;'
+    7:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-9-pe.png
+        title: 'Add an Entity table widget that will display a list of entities.
+Use the "Group entities" alias as a data source;'
+    8:
+        image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-10-pe.png
+        title: 'Add an Entity table widget that will display a list of devices is created.'